collectivemedia/celos/provisioner/README.md

 (Of course, this will not work the first time.
 I mean, we're talking about computers here, right?
 Heck, distributed computers!)

-Please make sure not to run the bootstrap script twice, it might lead to creating of multiple instances on the cloud.

-Once it works, look into `tmp/inventory` to find the assigned host names.
-You can ssh into them using username `ubuntu`.
+Once it works, look into `tmp/inventory` to find the host names assigned to the master and data nodes.
+You can `ssh` into them using username `ubuntu`.

-Once you're done, you can shut down the cluster with:
+When you're done, you can shut down the cluster with:

     ./destroy.sh

+**Note:** Do not run `bootstrap.sh` when you already have a cluster running, or you'll end up with two clusters which will probably confuse the provisioner.